HIPPY is a free program that serves qualified families in Oakville, Milton, and Burlington.

 Home Visitors act as peer mentors to HIPPY Parents, strengthening their English literacy skills.
 They build a resume and Canadian work history while earning a Living Wage.

-HIPPY Parents strengthen relationships with their children, their English literacy skills, and their understanding of schools’ expectations.
-Knowledge of the community, its resources and opportunities are developed.
+HIPPY Parents strengthen relationships with their children, their English literacy skills, and knowledge of the community, its resources and opportunities.

 The HIPPY program is a 30-week free program based on children’s literature that serves qualified families in Oakville, Milton, and Burlington.